ZeinabBagherifard/Power-BI-Project-1_-Sales-Data-Analysis-/README.md

 To display the results, the visuals were filtered by **Product Name** using the **Top N** filter instead of basic filtering.

 ![Top and Bottom 5 Products](images/top-bottom-5-products.png)

+### 2. How do sales trends vary over time (daily, monthly, quarterly, annually)?
+A line chart was used to analyze sales trends over time.
+By using the drill feature, the visual can show sales performance at different time levels, such as daily, monthly, quarterly, and annually.

+## Acknowledgment
+This project is based on the Power BI project covered in **Section 23** of the Udemy course **Complete Data Analyst Bootcamp From Basics To Advanced**.

+The implementation, report building, and documentation in this repository were completed by me as part of my learning and portfolio work.